geofrontlite/TtA_game/README.md

 # TtA_game
-The entire Trails to Azure original game
+The entire Trails to Azure original game.
+No voices, but contains the scena fixes with voice fixes.